libscie/now-boarding/content/repositories.md

 # Exercises

 * What kind of information could you archive within a research project?
 Think about what information you produce, what information might be valuable for other research projects.
 * Use the [re3data.org](https://www.re3data.org/browse/by-country/) country browser to find a repository to archive your data at the end of a project.
-There are many various features, so check out a few or ask people you know!
+There are many various features, so check out a few, see what your organization/institute recommends or ask people you know!
 * What additional steps would you need to take in your research project to make sure that archived information can be interpreted by yourself in the future?
 Choose a type of information (e.g., materials, data set) and what information is required to understand the full contents (e.g., software required to open files, score ranges in data sets).